-To discuss the typicality in the set of pure states with close expectation values of IOM, the authors of \ccite{cassidy_generalized_2011} introduced a notion of a statistical ensemble named the generalized microcanonical ensemble (GME).
-In parallel to the ordinary microcanonical ensemble, the GME is constructed by assigning equal weight to all eigenstates whose IOMs are close to some certain values that identify the ensemble.
-It has been pointed out \ccite{cassidy_generalized_2011} that the standard deviations of local observables within such ``a window of IOM" decay polynomially as
+To discuss the typicality in the set of pure states with close expectation values of IOM, the authors of \ccite{cassidy_generalized_2011} have introduced the notion of a statistical ensemble called the generalized microcanonical ensemble (GME).
+In parallel to the ordinary microcanonical ensemble, the GME is constructed by assigning equal weights to all eigenstates whose IOMs are close to some certain values that identify the ensemble.
+It has been pointed out in \ccite{cassidy_generalized_2011} that the standard deviations of the local observables within such ``a window of IOM" decay polynomially as

 where \(L\) is the system size.
-Therefore, by following a parallel discussion as in the case for Gibbs ensembles in non-integrable systems, we may also expect that the local preparation protocol works for GGEs in integrable systems as well, with its accuracy improving polynomially with the system size.
+Therefore, by following a parallel discussion as in the case for Gibbs ensembles in non-integrable systems, we may also expect that the local preparation protocol will work for GGEs in integrable systems as well, with its accuracy improving polynomially with the system size.

 Let us remark on another supporting argument based on the truncation of GGEs itself.
 While Eq.~\eqref{eq:gge_definition} takes all possible IOMs into account, we expect that the macroscopic behavior in terms of local observables can be extracted by considering local conserved quantities.
 As such, here, we aim to capture the truncated alternative of the statistical ensemble by focusing on the {\it local} integrals of motion (LIOM).
-Concretely, we denote the LIOMs that acts at most $n+1$ neighboring sites as $\hat{I}_{n}^{\sigma}$ with $\sigma$ denoting some additional label, and introduce a locality-constrained variant of GGE which is known as the truncated GGE (tGGE)~\cite{fagotti_reduced_2013}:
+Specifically, we denote the LIOMs that act at most \(n+1\) neighboring sites as \(\hat{I}_{n}^{\sigma}\), with \(\sigma\) denoting some additional label, and we introduce a locality-constrained variant of GGE that is known as truncated GGE (tGGE)~\cite{fagotti_reduced_2013}: